cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 files:

 <pre class="terminal">
-$ cf push -m web-manifest.yml
+$ cf push -f web-manifest.yml
-$ cf push -m worker-manifest.yml
+$ cf push -f worker-manifest.yml
 </pre>

-If `CF` asks for a URL for the worker application, select "none".
+If `cf` asks for a URL for the worker application, select "none".

 ### <a id='test'></a>Test the Application ###